dfinity/portal/docs/developer-docs/defi/rosetta/icp_rosetta/data_api/list_known_neurons.md

 }'
 ```

-As of the time of this writing the list of publicly known neurons is quite long so we will only list the first few examples of the response here.
+The list of publicly known neurons is quite long, so only the first few examples are listed in the response here.

 ```bash
 {